ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * For example:
   1. Document `employees/1-A` is processed by ETL and put into `People` collection with ID:
      `employees/1-A/people/0000000000000000001-A`.
-  2. Deletion of the `employees/1-A` document on the source side triggers sending a command that deletes documents having the following prefix in their ID: `employees/1-A/people/`.
+  2. Deletion of the `employees/1-A` document on the source side triggers sending a command that deletes **all** documents having the following prefix in their ID: `employees/1-A/people/`.
+     * This means that if the source is deleted, all versions of it stored in the destination will be deleted, unless the delete in destination are prevented with a deletions behavior function.

-* If you output multiple documents from a single document then multiple delete commands will be sent, one for each prefix containing the destination collection name.
+* If you output multiple documents from a single document, then multiple delete commands will be sent, one for each prefix containing the destination collection name.

 * When documents are sent to the same collection and IDs don't change then deletion on the source results in